DominicStewart/Streaming/Introduction.md

 <p>I’ve broken down each section into three sections.
 Getting into the professional world of streaming is a bit outside of the scope of this guide, so I will purely cover prosumer / consumer level items.
 Broken down into <strong>[best]</strong>, <strong>[recommended]</strong> and <strong>[minimal]</strong>.</p>
 <p>I’ll also comment on what situation they might be best for.</p>
 <h2 id="microphones">Microphones</h2>
+<p>I have attempted to compile a list of different ways to get voice into your stream.
+The best way with most control would be to use a USB sound card that connects up to your Mac or Windows PC and allows you to control the volumes directly from the mixer.
+If you have no experience with mixers, we would recommend going with something simple such as the minimal or recommended options.</p>
 <p><strong>Best:</strong></p>
 <ol>
 <li>